 Tip #1 – Bring a face covering

 When passing others closely or when in crowded areas, you will want some sort of mask or face covering to use.
 If you’re within 6 feet, cover-up.
 You can choose to use a cloth mask with elastic straps or ties, a bandana or a buff.
-For a bandana, fold a clean bandanna into a triangle, creating two layers of fabric, and secure it [...]
+For a bandana, fold a clean bandanna into a triangle, creating two layers of fabric, [...]

 The precautions and restrictions recommended in response to the outbreak of COVID-19 seem to rapidly change each day.
 There are a few things that are clear: